Deepakstha/ecommerce-frontend-kinau/README.md

-🛍️ Kinau — E‑Commerce Frontend
+# Kinau E-Commerce Frontend

-A modern, responsive e‑commerce frontend built with React, Redux Toolkit, and Tailwind CSS supporting full shopping experiences like browsing, product details, cart & checkout.
+A modern, responsive, and elegant **React** frontend for the Kinau e-commerce platform.
+Built for seamless shopping experiences with powerful state management and polished UI.

 ---

 ## ⚡ Features